Breast cancer is not a single disease but comprised of distinct biological subtypes with different prognosis and treatment options:

 - In PD-L1+ (>1%) patients only, median OS was 25.0 months vs 15.5 months (HR=0.62), respectively.

 - Median progression-free survival (PFS) was longer also, 7.2 months vs 5.5 months, respectively.
 Only slightly better in PD-L1+ subgroup, 7.5 months vs 5.0 months.

 In luminal androgen (TNBC subset), anti-androgen treatment (bicalutamide, enzalutamide, abiraterone) might be effective treatment for those with androgen receptor positive.

 However, results are still preliminary and mainly for clinical activity (response rate, clinical benefit rate, etc) and tolerability to anti-androgen treatment.

 High hopes?
 Not really, early phase 2 study only showed progression free survival around 3 months (T.A.
 Traina, 2018).
 More results in the coming years to come also.

 Prognosis for advanced triple negative breast cancer remain poor compared with other subtypes of breast cancer.

-Average/ median overall survival for TNBC subtype ranges from 9.4 months – 19.3 months.
-Different perspectives, depend on how you want to see them, either with half glass full or half glass empty.
+- Average/ median overall survival (OS) for TNBC subtype ranges from 9.4 months – 19.3 months (now up to 25 months with immunotherapy).

-- Half glass empty – average/ median overall survival is lower than average life expectancy for all other subtypes of metastatic breast cancer, which is about 26 months (Falkson G, 2002).
+- Median OS is lower than average life expectancy for all other subtypes of metastatic breast cancer, which is about 26 months (Falkson G, 2002).